Ivy Lee: Effect on productivity studies

 Productivity experts and platforms have cited the "Ivy Lee Method" for improving individuals' efficiency in managing tasks and getting things done.
 This was the method that Lee reportedly taught Charles M. Schwab and his employees at the Bethlehem Steel Corporation.
 It works on the principle of listing six important tasks for each day – setting clear priorities the night before – and focusing on completing them the next day before adding more.
 By emphasizing focus and recognizing limits on a person's time and energy, the method runs counter to the idea of multitasking.

-In popular culture
+Cultural Depictions

 Ivy Lee is name checked by the British indie rock band Sea Power on their 2017 album Let the Dancers Inherit the Party with a song titled The Voice of Ivy Lee.

+Ivy Lee influenced the character of J. Ward Moorehouse in John Dos Passos's U.S.A. trilogy.
+Moorehouse, a public relations executive who manages the public image of corporations and wealthy figures, is introduced in The 42nd Parallel (1930) and appears throughout the trilogy.
+Dos Passos later acknowledged that Lee influenced the character, noting that he had met Lee in Moscow while writing the novel and that Lee "did have something to do with Moorehouse."